Kaliningrad Oblast: Economy

 In 2022, the gross regional domestic product of Kaliningrad Oblast was ₽738 billion or US$10.6 billion and around US$10,000 per capita.

 The existence of the oblast's ice-free port and proximity to the European Union are economic advantages.
-It also has the world's largest deposits of amber.
+The oblast’s economy includes engineering, metalworking, and paper-pulp industries.
 The region has developed its tourism infrastructure and promotes attractions such as the Curonian Spit.

 To address the oblast's high rate of unemployment, in 1996 Russian authorities granted the oblast a special economic status that provided tax incentives intended to attract investors.
 The oblast's economy benefited substantially and boomed.
 A US$45 million airport terminal was opened.
 The European Commission provided funds for business projects under its special program for the region.
 Both economic output and trade with the countries of the EU increased.

 Industry

 Car and truck assembly (GM, BMW, Kia, Yuejin by Avtotor) and the production of auto parts are major industries in Kaliningrad Oblast.
 There are shipbuilding facilities in Kaliningrad and Sovetsk.
 Food processing is a mature industry in the region, with Miratorg operating a sizeable food processing factory.
 OKB Fakel, a world leader in the field of Hall thruster development, as well as a leading Russian developer and manufacturer of electric propulsion systems, is based in Neman.
 The company employs 960 people.
 General Satellite (GS) is the biggest employer in Gusev city, manufacturing products such as satellite receivers, cardboard packaging, and nanomaterials.